e0026557/TGC-18-Project-1/README.md

 ## Testing

-The website is tested using Developer Tools on Chrome browser for mobile, tablet and desktop screen widths.
+The website is tested for responsiveness using Developer Tools on Chrome browser for mobile, tablet and desktop screen widths.
 The test cases can be found [here](assets/test-cases/test-cases.pdf).

 ---